OWASP/OpenCRE/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=400297709&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope)

-# Common Requirements Enumeration Application
+# OpenCRE

-See the application working and more explanation at https://www.opencre.org CRE is an interactive content linking platform for uniting security standards and guidelines.
+Go to https://www.opencre.org to see OpenCRE working and more explanation.
+OpenCRE stands for Open Common Requirement enumeration.
+It is an interactive content linking platform for uniting security standards and guidelines.
 It offers easy and robust access to relevant information when designing, developing, testing and procuring secure software.

+OpenCRE consists of:
-This python web and cli application handles adding and presenting CREs.
+- The application: a python web and cli application to access the data, running publicly at opencre.org

-# WHY?

-Independent software security professionals got together to find a solution for the complexity and fragmentation in today’s landscape of security standards and guidelines.
-These people are Spyros Gasteratos, Rob van der Veer and friends, in close collaboration with the SKF, OpenSSF and Owasp Top 10 project.
+- The catalog data: a catalog of Common Requirements (CREs)
+- The mapping data: links from each CRE to relevant sections in a range of standards
+- Tools and guidelines to contribute to the data and to run the application locally

+# Contribute code or mappings
+To see how you can contribute to the application or to the data (catalog or standard mappings), see [Contributing](CONTRIBUTING.md).
+We really welcome you!

-# HOW?
+# Roadmap

-The CRE links each section of a standard to a shared topic (a Common Requirement), causing that section to also link with all other resources that map to the same topic.
-This 1) enables users to find all combined information from relevant sources, 2) it facilitates a shared and better understanding of cyber security, and 3) it allows standard makers to have links that keep working and offer all the information that readers need, so they don’t have to cover it all themselves.
-The CRE maintains itself: topic links in the standard text are scanned automatically.
-Furthermore, topics are linked with related other topics, creating a semantic web for security.

-Example: the session time-out topic will take the user to relevant criteria in several standards, and to testing guides, development tips, more technical detail, threat descriptions, articles etc. From there, the user can navigate to resources about session management in general.

-Some of the data has been kindly contributed by the SKF and ASVS projects
+For a roadmap please see the [issues](https://github.com/OWASP/common-requirement-enumeration/issues).

-# Running
+# Running your own OpenCRE

+You are free to use the public opencre application at opencre.org.
+Apart from that, you can run your own if you want to include your own security standards and guidelines for example.
+We call that myOpenCRE.

 ### Locally